dsc-courses/practice.dsc40a.com/problems/fa22-midterm/fa22-midterm-q03.md

 # BEGIN PROB

+_Originally Problem 3 on the Fall 2022 Midterm Exam._

 Mahdi runs a local pastry shop near UCSD and sells traditional desert called Baklava.
 He bakes Baklavas every morning to keep his promise of providing fresh Baklavas to his customers daily.
 Here is the amount of